zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/view-entity-overview-pages.md

 You can use a view entity to add a new product into the existing database.
 Follow the steps below:

-1. Create a new microflow and name it *CreateProduct*
+1. Create a new microflow and name it *ACT_CreateProduct*
 2. Add a Create object activity to create a *Product* (the persistable entity) object.
 Leave all the attributes blank.
 3. Set Commit to **Yes**.
-4. Place a Retrieve object activity right after the previous activity.
+4. Place another Retrieve object activity after the previous activity.
-5. Retrieve a `ProductOverviewVE` that corresponds to the new `Product` object ( `ProductId = $NewProduct/ProductId`).
+5. Retrieve `ProductOverviewVE` that corresponds to the new `Product` object.
+Configure it with the following details:

+* Use the following XPath constraint: `[(ProductId = $NewProduct/ProductId)] `
+* In the Range field, select **First**

 6. Add a Show page activity and set it to open the Edit Product page.
 Use `NewProductVE` as the page parameter.
-7. Add a button to the Product Overview page and link to the Create Product microflow.
+7. Open the ProductOverviewVE_Overview page and add a new button named *Create*.
+8. In the new button, under On click, select **ACT_CreateProduct**.

 {{< figure src="/attachments/refguide/modeling/domain-model/view-entities/create-product-microflow.png" >}}